itk-robotics/reading-buddy/README.md

 ## Run

 Start robot in danish dialog mode.
-Use trigger phrase as defined dialog, e.g. "læsemakker"
+Use trigger phrase as defined dialog, e.g. "læsemakker".
+Connect a browser to book-server via the endpoints shown on Pepper's tablet.

 ### Build assets